 Witch hazel has traditionally been used to treat many skin conditions.
 This includes:

-Although many topical medications prescribed for people with psoriasis may perform these same functions, witch hazel is completely drug-free.
+Although doctors prescribe many topical medications for people with psoriasis that may perform these same functions, witch hazel is entirely drug-free.
 It’s also available without a prescription.

-You should look for varieties that contain benzoic acid in place of alcohol.
+Consider looking for varieties that contain benzoic acid in place of alcohol.
 This preservative is less irritating than standard alcohol.
 It may be better suited for people with psoriasis and other skin conditions.